sanfx/tech-at-home-infrastructure/Readme.md

 | 16 	| Keepalived 	| ALL 	| Active 	| Rockpi/Rockpi X 	| 2 	| Virtual IP on rockpi and rockpix gives access to duplicate instances of DNS 	|  	|
 | 17 	| Redis 	| TCP 	| Active 	| Rockpi 	| 1 	| Used by Nextcloud 	|  	|

-## Objective
-The inital objective was just to maintain nextcloud and DNS service and nodes infrastructure as code but later I decided to share publically to give a starting point if anyone wants to setup raspberry pi or any other type server based infrastructure at home.

-## What's in this repo ?
-This repository contains Vagrantfile to setup ubuntu vm's in VirtualBox running on a Windows 10 in a Mini PC :man_facepalming: , and ansible playbook to deploy services into Docker Swarm setup at Home lab.
-A windows based machine for server stuff might not be a good choice but for set of specific needs Its working and I found a decent quite and tiny box.

-In addition to Window Mini PC, I also have 4 Single board computer nodes out of which 1 is x86 rockpix and rockpi 4B and rockpro64 which are arm64 based.
-The fourth one is raspberry pi zero which I use for audio alert in-case a server or a critical goes down.

-### Why Mini PC?
-Mini PC was added recently and suited my budget as I wanted to spend as little as possible and get a decent one but price would go up as you wish for more.
-So I picked up Beelink Mini PC that has 8GB RAM and 256GB SSD.
-Linux one's were hard to find and I didnt wanted to jump into spending time re-installing linux on the mini pc.
-Beside just learning to use Ansible and Hashicorp Vagrant I also wanted to learn Docker Swarm based infrastructure.

-Running Nextcloud is just fine as it is going on Single board computers I mentioned above.
-So I have two instances of nextcloud in which second one is backup of the main instance.

-## Prerequisite
-* SSH Keys setup -- First step is to create ssh key which will be shared all the nodes that whill give the ansible user access with Sudo privilages.
-Use add user playbook to add ansibe user with sudo privileges.
-* Knowledge of Ansible -- After the ssh keys are setup we will be using the ssh to connect to server nodes to perform instalation of services and configuring them from your computer.

 ## Usage